 Intraoral Massage Therapy

-(Recommended time: 30-45 minutes) - To put it simply, intraoral massage is massage that takes place inside the mouth.
+To put it simply, intraoral massage is massage that takes place inside the mouth.
 Using a medical exam glove, one finger addresses the muscles in your mouth to treat TMJ conditions and other tension and/or pain in your jaw, face, head, or neck.
 This is also very effective at reducing whiplash symptoms, teeth grinding or clenching, and jaw clicking or popping.
 This treatment is sometimes done by itself, and sometimes as part of a larger treatment session.
 If you're scheduling online, choose "Treatment Massage" and mention intraoral work in the appointment notes.

 “After suffering a concussion and whiplash, intraoral massage by Eric was key to unlocking relief from headaches and neck pain.
 Even without an injury, it is incredibly relieving to soften this tension we carry around in our face and jaw.”